-In the fast kinetics case, $\alpha$ is sufficiently large that the adsorption/desorption of water molecules is fast enough to impose vapor saturation at the ice/air interface.
-Mathematically, this case can be treated by letting $\alpha \to \infty$ .
-While this mathematically treatment is purely theoretical (as $\alpha \leq 1$ ), it helps in apprehending the effect of fast kinetics.
-This case corresponds to the the entire pore space (see Yosida et al. (1955) or Fourteau et al. (2021) for demonstrations).
-The system of Equations 1 can therefore be rewritten as
+In the fast kinetics case, $\alpha$ is sufficiently large that the adsorption/desorption of water molecules is fast enough to impose vapor saturation at the ice-air interface.
+Mathematically, this case can be treated by letting $\alpha \rightarrow \infty$ .
+While this mathematical treatment is purely theoretical (as $\alpha \leq 1$ ), it helps in apprehending the effect of fast kinetics.
+This case corresponds to the diffusion-limited case, and the Hertz-Knudsen equation is replaced by the saturation of vapor at the ice-air interface.
+Moreover, it can be shown that in this case the vapor concentration equals its saturation value not only at the ice surface but also throughout the entire pore space (see Yosida et al., 1955, or Fourteau et al., 2021, for demonstrations).
+The system of Eq.
+(1) can therefore be rewritten as